-When Preethi suggested a few themes for the #190, I opted for mini cakes as I knew I had the recipe ready and also because I didn’t want to make any chocolates which was the other theme I liked.
+When Preethi suggested a few themes for the #190, I opted for mini cakes as I knew I had the recipe ready and also because I didn’t want to make any chocolates which was the other theme.
 I have quite a few home made chocolate recipes on my blog.
-Maybe when I get better ingredients and time then I wouldn’t mind trying out another chocolate.
 Preethi blogs at Preethi’s Cuisine.
-What I like about her recipes is that she’ll always try to add healthy seeds, grains to her recipes.
+What I like about her recipes is that she always tries to add healthy seeds, grains to her recipes.
 Her last post for example Carrot Vada left me in awe.
 First of the colour is so beautiful and secondly she added flax seed powder and used only rice flour.
 I’ve not tried Vadas using only rice flour.

 So coming back to the theme Mini Bakes, I thought Holi or not this recipe is going live.
 And anyway who says one can enjoy thandai only during the Holi festival?
-Thandai powder or syrup has a cooling effect design the hot summer so with summer approaching its a good way to enjoy some thandai powder….in muffins.
+Thandai powder or syrup has a cooling effect, so with summer approaching its a good way to enjoy some thandai powder….in muffins.

 I would like to take this opportunity to point out the differences between muffins and cupcakes.
 A glance at the table shared below is pretty self explanatory.

-I find that with eggless muffins the dome shape sometimes is not prominent, whereas with egg ones mostly the dome shape is there.
+I find that with eggless muffins the dome shape sometimes is not prominent, whereas with egg ones mostly the dome shape forms.
 For both I tend to use the tip of first 10 minutes at higher temperature and then the rest of the baking time at 180°C.